etano/3DHEG/README.md

 * polarization
   * r_{s}
     * T/T_{F}
-(for specific points)
+      * exact (for specific points)
-      * exact

 To access the data, I have provided a simple python script (GetData.py) which grabs data from the files and outputs it to the screen.
 Its arguments are:

 python GetData.py polarization r_{s} T/T_{F} Observable

 Possible observables:
-  E
+* E
-  K
+* K
-  V
+* V
-  U
+* U
-  Ec
+* Ec
-  PairCorrelation
+* PairCorrelation
-  StructureFactor
+* StructureFactor
-  Sign
+* Sign